sushant-k-ray/FIMIF/README.md

 | `LICENSE`                            | License information                                                  |
 | `README.md`                          | Project documentation and usage instructions                        |

 **Notes:**
-- All `.pth` files contain state_dicts for the lightweight fusion head (~25k-51k parameters)
-- CLIP encoders are loaded frozen at runtime and don't require separate checkpoints
-- `parameters.txt` files store the hidden dimension `h` and other metadata for reproducible inference

-**Notes:**
 - All `.pth` files are state_dicts for the lightweight fusion head (CLIP is loaded frozen at runtime)